 - The material contained on the poster does not incite illegal conduct, point ridicule at particular groups leading to disruption of University operations, and/or contains libelous, obscene, copyrighted, or defamatory content.

 - The material does not reference the use of alcohol, tobacco or illicit drugs.

-- The posted material contains the written authorization of the Dean of Student Services, his designee, or the appropriate building coordinator and expiration/removal date (typically 30 days or less).
+- The posted material contains the written authorization of the Assistant Vice President for University Services, his designee, or the appropriate building coordinator and expiration/removal date (typically 30 days or less).

-- The posted material is affixed where designated by the appropriate building coordinator or Dean of Student Services.
+- The posted material is affixed where designated by the appropriate building coordinator or Assistant Vice President for University Services.

 Public Address and Sound Amplification SystemsUse of sound amplification systems or devices (artificial, electronic, instrumental, or otherwise) of any type is strictly prohibited on University property except where authorized by appropriate administrative authorities for University-sponsored events only.

 Rental of FacilitiesIndividuals or groups may apply to rent University facilities, subject to availability and University policy, for events and activities with special or substantial facility, equipment, and security needs.
 Rental cost is based upon established facility use guidelines and requests for use are considered on a case by case basis.
-Contact the Office of Facilities and Plant Operations at (337)-475-5887 or the Dean of Student Services at (337)-475-5706 for information regarding facility rental.
+Contact the Office of Public Relations and University Events at (337)-475-5635 for information regarding facility rental.